On the Gan-Gross-Prasad conjecture and its refinement for $\left(\mathrm{U}\left(2n\right),\mathrm{U}\left(1\right)\right)$: Refined Gan--Gross--Prasad conjecture for

-for any non-zero decomposable vector $\phi = \otimes \phi_v \in V_\sigma$.
-Here, $W_{\psi, \lambda}$ is defined with respect to the Tamagawa measure and we define
+for any non-zero decomposable vector $\varphi = \otimes \varphi_v \in V_\sigma$.
+Here $W_{\psi, \lambda}$ is defined with respect to the Tamagawa measure and we define

 \begin{Conjecture}[Conjecture~1.2, 5.1 in \cite{LM}] Let $\sigma$ and $\Sigma$ be as above.
 Then $c_{\sigma_v} = \omega_{\sigma_v}(-1)$.
-In particular, for any non-zero decomposable vector $\phi = \otimes_v \,\phi_v \in V_\sigma$, we have
+In particular, for any non-zero decomposable vector $\varphi = \otimes_v \,\varphi_v \in V_\sigma$, we have

 \end{Conjecture} This is proved under certain assumptions by the second author in \cite[Corollary~1.1]{Mo2}.
-Then we may apply this result to $\sigma$ under suitable assumptions on $\pi$. \begin{theorem} Suppose that $\pi$ satisfies the assumptions in Theorem~\ref{refined ggp thm}.
-Then \eqref{whittaker formula ref} holds for $\sigma$. \end{theorem} \begin{proof} By \cite{Pau}, any archimedean component of $\sigma_\infty$ should be a discrete series representation.
+Then we may apply this result to $\sigma$ under suitable assumptions. \begin{theorem} Let $\pi$ be as in Theorem~\ref{refined ggp thm}, and let us denote $\Theta_{V, \mathbb{W}_n}(\pi, \psi, \chi_\Lambda^\Box)$ by $\sigma$.
+Then \eqref{whittaker formula ref} holds for $\sigma$. \end{theorem} \begin{proof} By \cite{Pau} (or \cite{Ich20}) with Remark~\ref{IP rem}, any archimedean component of $\sigma_\infty$ should be a discrete series representation.
 Moreover, because of our assumptions, $\sigma_v$ should be unramified when $v$ is a split finite place.
-Moreover, $v$ is inert in $E$ when $v$ divides $2$.
-Thus $\sigma, \psi, F$ and $E$ satisfy the condition in \cite[Corollary~1.1]{Mo2}, and the required formula holds. \end{proof}
+Moreover, $v$ is non-split in $E$ when $v$ divides $2$.
+Thus $\sigma, \psi, F$ and $E$ satisfy the conditions in \cite[Corollary~1.1]{Mo2}, and the required formula holds. \end{proof}